Tamta: 2014–2019: The X Factor, Cabaret, attrattivo x Tamta, and Eurovision

 In 2014, Tamta released the singles "Gennithika Gia Sena" featuring Xenia Ghali and "Den Eimai Oti Nomizeis".
-During season 2014–2015, she was a judge and mentor in X Factor Georgia.
+During season 2014, 2015 and 2018, she was a judge and mentor in X Factor Georgia.
 In 2015, Tamta released the single "Unloved" which was intended for the Greek participation in Eurovision Song Contest 2015.
 In 2016, Tamta released the single "To Kati Parapano".
-From April 2016 to April 2017, she was a judge and mentor in The X Factor Greece.
+2016 and 2017, she was a judge and mentor in The X Factor Greece.

 Also, in 2017, she released the singles "Protimo", "Ilious Kai Thalasses" and "More Than A Summer Love" (English version of Ilious Kai Thalasses).
 During season 2017–2018, Tamta played the role of Sally Bowles in the Greek version of musical "Cabaret".
 In early 2018, Tamta appeared live in BOX Athens with Melisses, DJ Young, Konnie Metaxa & Animando.
 Later that year, she released the singles "Arxes Kalokairiou" with an English version "Tag You In My Sky" and the soundtrack of movie "The Bachelor", "Na Me Pareis Makria".
 In late 2018, Tamta released her first clothing collection with Atrattivo.

 In December 2018, it was revealed that Tamta would represent Cyprus at the Eurovision Song Contest 2019 with the song "Replay".
 Tamta had previously been offered the chance to represent Cyprus at the Eurovision Song Contest 2018 with the song "Fuego", but declined the offer due to scheduling issues.
-Greek singer Eleni Foureira went on to represent the country instead, placing second in the competition, Cyprus' best result of all-time.
-Both songs were written by Greek-Swedish songwriter Alex P. The music video was released on March 5, 2019.
+Eleni Foureira went on to represent the country instead, placing second in the competition, Cyprus' best result of all-time.
+Both songs were written by Greek-Swedish songwriter Alex P. The music video was released on 5 March 2019.
 At Eurovision, Tamta achieved 13th place with 109 points.

 After Eurovision, she released two songs: "Señorita" featuring Snik and "Sex With Your Ex".
 In the season 2019–20, she performed live with Melisses, Elena Tsagrinou and Matina Zara.

 2020-present: AWAKE

-In 2020, Goduadze released four songs with videoclips: "S' Agapo", directed by her and Paris Kassidokostas-Latsis, "Yala" featuring Stephane Legar, "Den Eisai Edo" featuring Mente Fuerte and "Hold On", directed by her and Kassidokostas too, during their vacation in Milos.
-On July 3, 2020, she released her debut English EP, "Awake".
+In 2020, Tamta released four songs with videoclips: "S' Agapo", directed by her and Paris Kassidokostas-Latsis, "Yala" featuring Stephane Legar, "Den Eisai Edo" featuring Mente Fuerte and "Hold On", directed by her and Paris Kassidokostas-Latsis too, during their holiday in Milos.
+On 3 July 2020, she released her debut English EP, "Awake".

 Personal life

-Since early 2015, Goduadze has been in a relationship with Paris Kassidokostas-Latsis.
+From 2004 to 2010, Tamta was in a relationship with Grigoris Petrakos.
+Since early 2015, Tamta has been in a relationship with Paris Kassidokostas-Latsis.
+In 2022, she became a Greek citizen.

+Besides Greek and Georgian, Tamta speaks fluent English and Russian.